-During Year 10 and Year 11 pupils will be invited to attend Careers interviews with our Connexions Adviser, Colette McLoughlin.
-A lunchtime drop-in session is held at the Sixth Form Careers Library on a Monday lunchtime, giving independent and up-to-date advice on post 16 and post 18 options.
+During Year 10 and Year 11¬†students will be invited to attend a 1:1 impartial Careers interview with our Connexions Adviser, Colette McLoughlin.
+Connexions can help with post 16 and 18 options, volunteering and work experience.

-The Year 10 Enterprise day follows the Careers Day where pupils work on a NatWest Moneysense activity planning, setting up, running and marketing a coffee shop.
-The aim of the task is for pupils to work effectively as a team to understand financial planning and management and identify skills and attributes necessary for future employment and team building.
+A Natwest Moneysense programme is run with Year 10 to plan, set-up and market a coffee shop.
+More recently, Willmott Dixon Construction have delivered an enterprise programme, with the¬†aim of students working effectively as a team to understand financial planning and management and identify skills and attributes necessary for future employment and team building.

 Contact at school: firstname.lastname@example.org